kammitama5/kammitama5.github.io/_posts/2021-01-10-Sunday-January-10th.md

 - It also exposed me to some of my own biases with respect to access to information.
 I think in one of the socials with two other persons I was casually talking with, I found myself asking them why they didn't contact the company?
 In CS, this is something that we do and people listen to us, because well, everyone wants to talk to CS people, so a lot of the time companies come to us, or even contact us saying that they heard we are currently working on a thing that they may be interested in.
 I realized that this wasn't as straight-forward for every major.
 It can probably create this bubble where people in CS (particularly in ML or data science) can think that the work they do is *more important*, but companies wanting to pour money and give grants is a poor metric for this, based on the baseline that especially tech companies are already more interested in sponsoring and giving grants to CS research.
 Weird.
+It reminded me of a Maths PhD event I attended two years ago, where a friend of mine, said
+  "in Maths, we are lucky to get a free pencil!".
+It made me realize the disparity of interest and funding between the fields, which really incentivized me to think in the future of how we could increase cross-collaboration to work on impactful problems across fields.

 ## So what was covered?
 - We had insightful speakers each day.
 I loved the sessions on web scraping, surveys, nlp, machine learning, and gis.
 I guess that's almost all